yukikitayama/leetcode-python/README.md

   - Get the number of digits in binary representation of a given number
   - Left-shift 1 the above number of times to give us 1 followed by multiple 0s
   - Subtract 1 to give us all the above 0s become 1s, which is 1-bits bitmask.
+- `INTEGER.bit_length()` is a built-in function to get the length of bits or digits.

 ```python
 import math